Fred Cleary: Property renovation

 Cleary established the company Haslemere Estates before the war with the purpose of undertaking renovations of houses.
-The name was taken from 'Haslemere Road' in Crouch End, near where he lived.
 Until 1958, Haslemere Estates was modestly active.
 However, in 1958 Cleary retired from the London and Investment Mortgage Company and focussed his time and energy on Haslemere Estates with the support of Frank Collier and Hilda Lupton.
-The Company flourished and with a growing board of Directors, including David Pickford (Managing Director) the company went public in 1961.
+The Company flourished and with a growing board of Directors, including David Pickford (managing director) the company went public in 1961.
 The company continued to prosper over the subsequent 25 years before being acquired by Rodamco (part of the Dutch asset management group, Robeco) in 1986.
-‘Haslemere’ specialised in restoring the integrity and elegance of period buildings, while simultaneously allowing for the considerations of the modern occupiers of such property.
+'Haslemere' specialised in restoring the integrity and elegance of period buildings, while simultaneously allowing for the considerations of the modern occupiers of such property.
 Cleary was ahead of his time in seeking to restore the old, rather than demolish it.
-His influence was such that before long ‘Doing a Haslemere’ became the term coined in the property world for formidable restoration projects.
+His influence was such that before long 'Doing a Haslemere' became the term coined in the property world for formidable restoration projects.
 The work of Haslemere was lauded equally by both property developers and preservationists.
 Lord Duncan Sandys President and Founder of The Civic Trust wrote about Haslemere Estates saying:

 "No company has done more than Haslemere Estates to preserve our irreplaceable architectural heritage by the restoration of old buildings and their adaptation to present day uses.
 In a striking manner, Haslemere Estates have proved beyond doubt that commercial interests and architectural conservation are by no means incompatible, and can, in fact, be complementary."

 Contributions to London's parks and gardens

 Cleary was a member of the Court of Common Council from 1959 to 1984 and was for three decades also Chairman of The Corporation of the City of London's Trees Gardens and Open Spaces Committee and the Metropolitan Public Gardens Association.
 In these roles, he was instrumental in creating green and restful spaces in the city, often on the site of bomb-damaged sites.
 Over 150 gardens within The City of London were transformed and maintained during his leadership, creating natural beauty out of war-torn scars and neglected spaces.
-Examples of ‘scars of yesterday being turned into the gardens of today’ are illustrated in Fred's books Beauty and the Borough and The Flowering City.
+Examples of 'scars of yesterday being turned into the gardens of today' are illustrated in Fred's books Beauty and the Borough and The Flowering City.

 In 1982, to mark their centenary, the Metropolitan Public Gardens Association funded the laying out of Cleary Garden, EC4, Huggin Hill.